Azure/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/sap-on-azure/_index.md

 +++
-title = "Specialized Workloads" description = "Specialized Workloads Services" date = 2023-03-21T10:12:16Z
-draft = false
+title = "Sap on Azure"
+description = "Best practices and resiliency recommendations for Sap on Azure and associated resources and settings." date = "2/5/24" author = "PMeshramPM" msAuthor = "pameshra" draft = false
 +++

-This page lists all of the Azure Services under the Specialized Workloads category for which the APRL has guidance, recommendations and queries for.

-## Services List

-{{< alert style="info" >}}

-The below list of services is automatically populated based on the child folders and files in this directory within the source code in the repo.

-{{< /alert >}}

-{{< childpages >}}s
+The presented resiliency recommendations in this guidance include Sap on Azure and associated resources and settings.

 For Well Architected Reliability Assessment for SAP, Please leverage [SAP ACSS](https://learn.microsoft.com/en-us/azure/sap/center-sap-solutions/overview) checks.